 Gauze, adult diapers, air cleaners, disposable sheets, fall alarms and incontinence pads are all items that are extremely helpful and often necessary, but these are not typically covered by Original Medicare, as they are not “medically necessary”.

-I have include the full list of what is not typically covered below.
+I have included a lengthy list of what is not typically covered below.

-If you want to learn about the different types of bed alarms, I have a long article which looks at the different types and their possiblities – I have bought and tested the basic types and used them with my mom to find out what we found to be best.
+If you want to learn about the different types of bed alarms, I have a long article which looks at the different types and their possibilities – I have bought and tested the basic types and used them with my mom to find out what we found to be best.
 You can read that article here.

 Does Medicare cover bathroom equipment ?

 Like bed alarms for the nighttime, there’s quite a few pieces of equipment which could make the bathroom safer to use for our elderly loved ones.

 Grab bars, shower chairs, raised toilet seats, walk in bathtubs, bathtub transfer seats, non-slip mats, floor to ceiling poles, and toilet safety frames are all not covered by Medicare Part B, and it’s because Medicare considers them to be “for comfort’s sake”.